Debra Searle: Atlantic Rowing Race

 Searle and her then husband Andrew Veal entered the Ward Evans Atlantic Rowing Challenge, a 3,000-mile, double-handed rowing race from Tenerife to Barbados.
 The challenge included competitors being required to build their own plywood boats from flat pack kits.

-There was significant media interest in the couple's entry, as they were the only male/female and husband/wife team out of the 36 teams taking part in the 2001–02 race.

-Media interest intensified when Andrew was forced to retire from the race suffering from uncontrollable anxiety.
-Debra continued on alone, arriving in Barbados after 111 days at sea.
-Robert Hall covered the story for the BBC Six O'Clock News over two consecutive days.
-The Times newspaper ran the story on their front page for three consecutive days.
-Searle had never rowed before signing up to row across the Atlantic.
+They were the only male/female and husband/wife team out of the 36 teams taking part in the 2001–02 race.
+Veal was forced to retire from the race suffering from uncontrollable anxiety.
+Debra Searle continued alone, arriving in Barbados after 111 days at sea.
 Ben Fogle, the adventurer and TV presenter who rowed the Atlantic with James Cracknell in 2005 claimed to have been inspired by Searle's crossing in his book The Crossing, written with James Cracknell.